-Sadie awoke with a jolt; the person in front of her had reclined their seat farther back, right into her kneecaps. she drew her legs up and glanced to her left. though Laurel had chosen the window seat, she hadn’t put it to much use; she had been asleep beneath one of Dara's knitted blankets for the entire flight.
-Sadie was grateful for this, since her sister had never been able to sleep on planes; Laurel had found it difficult to sleep over the previous week, from the night the pair had first arrived at Dara and Ashton's house.
+Sadie awoke with a jolt.
+The person in front of her had reclined their seat farther back, right into her kneecaps.
+She drew her legs up and glanced to her left.
+Though Laurel had asked for the window seat, she hadn’t put it to much use; she had been asleep beneath one of Dara's knitted blankets for the entire flight.
+Sadie was grateful for this, since her sister had never been able to sleep on planes.
+Laurel had found it difficult to sleep over the previous week, from the night the pair had first arrived at Dara and Ashton's house.

 “I don’t know, Sadie, I haven’t lived this life for a year.”
 Laurel looked out at the expanse of blue as though expecting to see ships laden with trade members arrive on the horizon to come haul her away.

 “You don’t have to stay here forever.
 It’s just a visit,” Sadie reassured her.
 “I know you decided to help Indigo, but even she agreed it wouldn't hurt for you to spend time at home to get some rest.”

 Sadie scooted off the rock and hopped onto the beach.
 She scooped up a few flat stones and skipped them into the waves.
 In time, Laurel joined her.
 They continued this easy rhythm for a while, attempting to one-up the other in number of skips.

 The sound of skittering pebbles broke the silence, and two people around their age appeared on the rocks above them.
 One plopped onto the shelf of stone and began swinging their legs over the edge, squinting down at the sisters.

 “What’s that on your face?” the person asked.
 Their friend tried to shush them, mortified, but the person continued: “Are you some kind of plant, with roots growing from your body?”
 The person laughed at their own statement.